 It's easy to see how they have managed to gain such a strong following.

 The key takeaway: Content should be diversified.

 In other words, don’t just post still photos about your space and services.
-Share photos, videos, memes, graphics, illustrations, quotes, that serve to capture and communicate an authentic lifestyle and brand that resonates with your audience.
+Share photos, videos, memes, graphics, illustrations, quotes, which serve to capture and communicate an authentic lifestyle and brand that resonates with a target audience.

-Now that you’ve decided on a high-level content strategy and you have a specialist taking care of the day-to-day responsibilities of social media management, it’s time to plan a publishing schedule.
+Now that you’ve decided on a high-level content strategy and you have a specialist taking care of the day-to-day responsibilities of social media management, it’s time to create a publishing schedule.

 This is where technology comes in to save the day.
-There are several social media marketing tools that help with automating this process.
+Several social media marketing tools help with automating this process.

 If you’re not ready to invest in technology quite yet, you can plan a social media calendar manually with Google Sheets or Excel and the guidance of these helpful blog posts on “how to create a social media content calendar” from Hootsuite, for example.